HoytWen/HoytWen.github.io/_pages/about.md

 News
 ======
 * \[2022.08\] I am honored to serve as a PC member for AAAI'23.
-* \[2022.08\] I will attend KDD'22 and volunteer to serve as a session chair.
+* \[2022.08\] I will attend KDD'22 and present my paper.
 See you guys at Washington DC!
 * \[2022.08\] I have my personal website now :)

 Selected Publications